gogins/csound-extended/cspm/README.md

 The package directory then contains subdirectories structured by installation target and, where necessary, qualified by target runtime architecture specified by triplet name.
-Some installation targets are standard Csound directories, and some identify "inner packages" such as Debian packages or Windows installers.
+Some installation targets are standard Csound directories, and some installation targets contain "inner packages" such as Debian packages or Windows installers.
 If the target is a Csound directory, the contents are installed in the directory specified by the corresponding Csound environment variable, or in the default location.

-Loadable modules go into the *user-local* plugins directory.
+Loadable modules go into the default *user-local* plugins directory, ` $HOME/.local/lib/csound/$APIVERSION/plugins64`
 ```
 manifest.json - Metadata in JSON format (required).
 README.md - Csound-style manual page in markdown format (required).